hknutzen/Netspoc/go/pkg/pass1/print-group.1.md

 # EXAMPLES

-Show names of elements of group:g of Netspoc configuration in directory `netspoc/`:
+Show names of elements of `group:g` of Netspoc configuration in directory `netspoc/`:

 `print-group --name netspoc/ group:g`

-Show names and owners of elements of group:a without elements of group:b:
+Show names and owners of elements of `group:a` without elements of `group:b`:

 `print-group --name --owner netspoc/ 'group:a &! group:b'`

-Show IP addresses of all hosts inside area:x:
+Show IP addresses of all hosts inside `area:x`:

 `print-group --ip netspoc/ 'host:[area:x]'`

-Show IP address and name of IPv6 networks inside area:x:
+Show IP address and name of IPv6 networks inside `area:x`:

 `print-group netspoc/ 'network:[any:[ip6=::/0 & area:x]]'`